|

 testers reported it took an hour and half after opening the

-NS Basic for Palm package to duplicate most of a project he'd
+NS Basic/Palm package to duplicate most of a project he'd

 work on for a month using CodeWarrior.